 Aside from its columnar architecture, Redshift also has the advantage of being designed to run across multiple nodes.
 This makes for a couple more key distinctions between Redshift and standard PostgreSQL.

-Postgres isn’t designed to use more than one core per query.
-The upside to this is that Postgres is much better at handling multiple parallel queries, but if you have a high-powered, multicore Postgres instance and you want to put all your resources into a single query, you won’t be able to.
+Postgres wasn’t originally designed to use more than one core per query.
+The upside to this is that Postgres is much better at handling multiple parallel queries, but if you have a high-powered, multicore Postgres instance and you want to put all your resources into a single query, you won’t be able to unless you're using PostgreSQL 10 or higher.
 This might not sound like much of a problem, but it can limit your options if you’re trying to make big queries run faster in certain cases.

 Redshift, on the other hand, chops stored tables up into blocks that can be read in parallel, which means that you have more flexibility in the way you use your processing power.
 You can run multiple queries in parallel, but you can also throw all your resources at a single massive query if you want.